Baby Teething: From Teething Charts To Teething Symptoms

 Baby teeth, milk teeth, primary teeth, deciduous teeth – all these terms refer to the same thing.
 The first few chompers to appear are the lower incisors (the bottom two front teeth) that emerge as early as four months.
 They are not particularly dramatic, because they are very sharp and erupt easily, and they are cute as hell because babies are starting to get good at smiling.
 Then come the top two front teeth.

-The remaining teeth emerge from front to back; this baby teething chart can help parents see what is going on with their baby’s teeth and when.
+The remaining teeth emerge from front to back.
 The specific timing is determined by genetics, but by age three most kids will have the full set.
 All in all, parents can expect two and a half years of low-key irritability and unreliable sleep.

 How to Treat Baby Teething Symptoms